Related Services - OT

 Developmental Functional Skills

 Individualized services, provided to the students through group therapy, promote customized opportunities to practice the skills they need in a supportive setting to ensure success.
-Skills are then integrated into the classroom through consultation and in-class services to support carryover of learned skills.
+Skills are then integrated into the classroom through consultation and in-class services to support the carryover of learned skills.

 Occupational Therapy, along with the rest of the Newmark team, aims to support the students’ needs in this way to allow for structured practice of these functional skills within the school setting.
-The goal is to guide the students through these developmental foundational skills in order to prepare them for whatever their future endeavors hold.
+The goal is to guide the students through these developmental foundational skills to prepare them for whatever their future endeavors hold.

 Newmark OT